Managing failure

 Preparing for resit exams/assessments

-Support is available from 301 Academic Skills Centre if you need to resit an exam or other form of assessment.
+Support is available if you need to resit an exam or other form of assessment.

 Revision

 You are likely to already have a set of notes and other materials that you have used for revision ahead of your exam or assessment.
-301 can provide guidance and support in how to approach your revision and revising for resits
+These are a good starting point for your revision for any resit examinations.
+Access additional resources on how to revise effectively and how to prepare for your resits

-You may also find it useful to view our resources on note taking and mind mapping.
+You may also find it useful to access resources on how to make notes and how to mind map your academic work.
 These include a range of approaches, tools and techniques you could apply to your revision.

-Managing your time is also an important aspect of good revision planning and you can visit 301’s time management resources to find out more.
+Managing your time is also an important aspect of good revision planning and you can access resources on how to manage your time.

 Exam technique

 Have you received feedback on your assignment or exam?
 Can you use this feedback to develop your approach next time?
-You may find it helpful to make use of 301’s making the most of feedback resources.
+You may find it helpful to access the how to make the most of your feedback resources.
 Using this feedback you may be able to identify areas for development in your approach to the exam or assessment.

 Academic Skills & Wellbeing